John Brown Anti-Klan Committee

 The John Brown Anti-Klan Committee (JBAKC) was an anti-racist organization based in the United States.
 The group protested against the Ku Klux Klan (KKK) and other white supremacist organizations and published anti-racist literature.
 Members of the JBAKC were involved in a string of bombings of military, government, and corporate targets in the 1980s.
 The JBAKC viewed themselves as anti-imperialists and considered African Americans, Native Americans, Puerto Ricans, and Mexicans to be oppressed colonial peoples.

 The JBAKC was started in 1978 by a group of white anti-racist activists with ties to the Weather Underground.
 They named the organization after abolitionist John Brown, who advocated and engaged in violence as a means to end slavery in the U.S. According to founding member Lisa Roth, the event that triggered the formation of the group was the discovery that the KKK was actively organizing in New York State prisons.
 The JBAKC soon had chapters in several states, but was most active in New York City, Chicago, and San Francisco.
 The group promoted itself by distributing fliers at punk rock concerts, and was supported by benefit concerts from punk bands like the Dead Kennedys, The Contractions, and Dirty Rotten Imbeciles.

-The JBAKC shared members with several other radical groups active at the time, and some have claimed that it was a front organization for the May 19th Communist Movement.